In general (throughout the franchise)

 - "Nice to meet you!
 Cream stew!" or "Nice tawh meetchoo, cream-oo seetchoooo."

 - It was also hilarious when Mamoru told the girls about meeting the students, and Usagi couldn't decide whether to feel excited about going to a fancy party with Mamoru or feel nervous about all the foreign conversations awaiting them.
+She spends so much time obsessing over it

 - "I'm a little weak in the knees..."